anthrax3/InfosecLabs/README.md

 ![Alt text](images/Infoseclabs.png)

-## This project is currently down until further notice

 ### How does this work?
 Our public lab is meant to teach penetration testing through a full scale hands on penetration testing challenge Our private lab is reserved for private research and teaching locally